 In many big cities in the United States, space is such a premium.
 In fact, most Americans have reported that rent is their biggest monthly expense, with the average monthly rent at around $1,470.
 In New York City, it is a lot higher, with the average rent hovering at around $2,900.
 The most expensive average rent is in Manhattan, where the average rent is a whopping $3,475 per month!
 Can you imagine paying out this much every time your landlord comes around?

 For most people, this is a huge chunk out of their monthly budget, and it is not practical to pay such high prices.
-This is why many people opt for a walk-up apartment.
+This is why many new yorkers opt for walk-up apartments.

 For buildings with higher walk-up floors, the lower floors are typically commercial establishments such as restaurants, boutiques, or gyms so that the residents are incentivized to live in these buildings.

 Walk-up apartments are usually studio-type apartments, although there are also single-bedroom or multi-bedroom apartments.
 You can generally find walk-up apartments in older parts of New York such as Manhattan and Queens.

 If you’re looking for affordable walk-up apartments and you want to have a wide variety of choices, you can check out Cobble Hill and Park Slope.
 However, if you have a bigger budget and you want to get a walk-up apartment in Manhattan, the Upper East Side and the Upper West Side are great choices.